IMO’s work to cut GHG emissions from ships

 CCS is a technology that aims for the permanent isolation and storage underground (sequestration) of CO2.
 CCS has been regulated by the London Protocol since 2006.

 An area of growing interest is that of onboard carbon capture (OCC).
-IMO's Intersessional Working Group is due to consider several proposals related to the technology and how its regulation might be accommodated within IMO's current regulatory framework.
-The Working Group hopes to provide advice on a way forward to the Marine Environment Protection Committee at its meeting in April 2024.
+The MEPC is considering several proposals related to the technology and how its regulation might be accommodated within IMO's current regulatory framework.

 Read more here on how global regulation can deal responsibly with climate change mitigation technologies to protect the marine environment.